Charles Wilson (political scientist): Life

 Wilson was born in Partick, Glasgow, the son of George Wilson and his wife, Florence Margaret Hannay.

 He attended Hillhead High School.
-He then studied languages and philosophy at the University of Glasgow, graduating MA in 1932 and holding the university's Faulds Fellowship for two years, studying political philosophy.
+He then studied languages and philosophy at the University of Glasgow, graduating MA with double first-class honours in 1932 and holding the university's Faulds Fellowship for two years, studying political philosophy.

 In 1934, Wilson began lecturing in political science at the London School of Economics, and in 1939 was appointed Fellow and Tutor in Modern History and Politics at Corpus Christi College, Oxford, becoming Junior Proctor in 1945.
 In 1950, he was visiting professor of comparative government at Ohio State University.
 In 1952, he was appointed principal of University College Leicester, becoming the institution's vice-chancellor when it was accorded full university status in 1957.
 He was also involved in the establishment and upgrading of the universities of Sussex, East Anglia and Strathclyde.

 In 1961, he succeeded Sir Hector Hetherington as Principal of the University of Glasgow.
 Professor Hetherington had begun a programme of expansion at the university, which Wilson continued.
 As well as the establishment of fifty new Chairs, Wilson presided over construction of the Rankine Engineering Building, Queen Margaret Union, Refectory (now the Fraser Building), Adam Smith Building, Boyd Orr Building and Mathematics Building, although the Library, Geology Building and Hunterian Art Gallery remained under construction at the time of his retirement due to financial and planning issues.
 All of these buildings had modern designs which diverge distinctly from the character of other parts of the university.
 He was chairman from 1964 to 1967 of the Committee of Vice-Chancellors and Principals, and twice chairman of the Association of Commonwealth Universities.

 He was knighted by Queen Elizabeth II in 1965.

 Wilson received an honorary doctorate from Heriot-Watt University in 1977.

 He retired in 1976, and died on 9 November 2002.